roneyrogerio/42_get_next_line/README.md

-I did this function studying at 42.
+I did this function during my studies at 42.
+This is not my first version, the first is in [v1.0](/tree/v1.0).
+In comparison with the old one it solves some issues, for example with this it is possible to not read a file until the end and still not have a memory leak, besides other improvements.

 This function when called will get line by line one at a time, it must receive a file descriptor generated with open (from fcntl.h) and a pointer of pointer where the function will put the found line.

 You can run a test with command:\
 gcc -Wall -Wextra -Werror -D BUFFER_SIZE=32 get_next_line.c main.c && ./a.out